 Asparagus Couscous Salad

-Asparagus Couscous Salad has an array of veggies and flavors that will have you thinking gourmet.
+Israeli Pearl Couscous Salad has an array of veggies including asparagus and olives.
+The flavors will have you thinking gourmet.

 Servings 6 Servings

 - 2 cups vegetable broth